domainsofapp/domainsofapp.github.io/_posts/2017-11-18-notable-poems.md

 ## The Interrogation of the Good -- by Bertolt Brecht

 Step forward: we hear
-That you are a good man.
+that you are a good man.
 You cannot be bought, but the lightning
-Which strikes the house, also
+which strikes the house, also
-Cannot be bought.
+cannot be bought.
 You hold to what you said.
 But what did you say?
 You are honest, you say your opinion.